tezansahu/McDefect/models/README.md

 The Defect Detection & Defect Classification Models (for our demo) have been trained using Transfer Learning, with VGG16 as the base model.

 The Defect Detection model has been trained on the [Submersible Pump Impeller Defect Dataset](https://www.kaggle.com/ravirajsinh45/real-life-industrial-dataset-of-casting-product).
 The entire training can be found in [this notebook](./DefectDetectionVGG.ipynb).
-We achieve a training accuracy of _92.71 %_ and a test accuracy of _98.88 %_.
+We achieve a test accuracy of _95.14 %_.

 The Defect Classification model has been trained on the [Metal Surface Defect Dataset](https://www.kaggle.com/fantacher/neu-metal-surface-defects-data).
 The entire training can be found in [this notebook](./DefectClassificationVGG.ipynb).
 We achieve a training accuracy of _91.3 %_ and a test accuracy of _100 %_.